Dr Jim’s Blog: How to use Writing Therapy for business success

 Because, I value my health above all things.
 Without my physical health, I am unlikely to be happy.
 And I am unlikely to be emotionally stable.

 The people who do the least exercise, and who eat the worst diets, have the worst physical and mental health outcomes.
-(I have not seen a general medical practitioner for more than twenty-five years!
+(I have not seen a general medical practitioner for more than thirty years!
 And I am not about to start now!)

 It takes self-discipline to get on a good diet, and to begin to do regular physical exercise, and to go to bed and have eight hours sleep, without mobile phones or laptops or tablets, and so on.
 But the alternative to developing that self-discipline is a life ruined through serious illness, emotional distress, and early death.